 While they both make much pomp and circumstance about listening to ‘alternative views’ and judging individual voices for themselves, they selected a thinker that simply confirms, more than challenges, their radical perspective.
 Looking forward, it is fair to expect that the self-interest of radical right personalities will remain an opportunity that Russian foreign policy actors will utilise.

-Dr Bharath Ganesh is a Senior Fellow at CARR, and a Researcher at Oxford Internet Institute.
-See his profile at:
+Dr Bharath Ganesh is a Senior Fellow at CARR, and a Researcher at the Oxford Internet Institute, University of Oxford.
+See his profile here.

 © Bharath Ganesh.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).